 - the annual Consolidated Non-financial Statement, monitoring the Group’s performance in sustainability, including in terms of combating climate change

-- the updates to the Code of Ethics and the CSR guidelines.
+- the updates to the Code of Ethics as well as the strategic guidelines and policies on sustainability (ESG)

 With the support of the functions responsible for sustainability (ESG) and internal auditing, the Management Control Committee monitors compliance with the principles and values contained in the Code of Ethics.
 With regard to the CNFS, it monitors compliance with the provisions set out in Italian Legislative Decree no. 254/2016 and reports on this in its annual report to the Shareholders' Meeting.

 The Managing Director and CEO governs the sustainability performances and has the power to submit proposals to the Board for the adoption of resolutions within its remit.